20 Favorite Read Alouds for 1st Graders

 by Elana K. Arnold, illustrated by Charles Santoso

 When Bat’s veterinarian mom brings home an orphaned baby skunk, Bat immediately wants to prove that he can be the best pet caretaker ever in order to keep the kit named Thor.
-Bat’s life isn’t only about taking care of Thor but going to school and visiting his dad on every other weekend.
+Bat’s life isn’t only about taking care of Thor but also about going to school and visiting his dad every other weekend.
 The author skillfully weaves in Bat’s unique perspective on life showing the characteristics of his neurodiversity.

 The Best Read Aloud Books for First Grade